 - Impact on schools funding as the result of the National Funding Formula.
 This is an ongoing risk as the Government continue to signal that public spending will remain very tight. - Impact of pay awards that are not fully funded. - Impact of increased employers pensions contributions - A falling pupil roll.
 This is highly unlikely in respect of Year 7 admissions, unless there is a drop in student numbers in the main feeder schools.
 The School continues to be a popular choice amongst parents.
-However, there have been some fluctuations in year groups 8 to 11 leading the school to forecast slightly less students than 240 across these year groups. - 6th Form admissions are much more volatile and difficult to predict as there are growing numbers of alternative 6th Form providers in the vicinity. - Other staff recruitment and retention.
-In some areas vacancies attract a reasonably healthy level of interest and applications, however in other areas, notably Geography, recruitment has been more difficult. - Bank balances & investments.
+However, there have been some fluctuations in year groups 8 to 11 leading the school to forecast slightly less students than 240 across these year groups. - 6th Form admissions are much more volatile and difficult to predict as there are growing numbers of alternative 6th Form providers in the vicinity. - Staff recruitment and retention.
+However, vacancies attract a reasonably healthy level of interest and applications. - Bank balances & investments.
 There is no significant risk other than the bank ceasing to trade. - Debtors.
 Other than HMRC reclaimed VAT, there are no material debtors.